africanvisionmalawi/avm-site/src/pages/news/2019-09-03-winter-2018-newsletter-now-out.md

 homepage_sort_order:

 ---
-Welcome to our 2018 Newsletter which is now out and reports on our first ever UNESCO sponsored training course.
+Welcome to our 2018 Newsletter which reports on our first ever UNESCO sponsored training course.
 Read about how our new graduates are making a living for the first time as carpenters, tailors and electricians.

 It is online now for you to enjoy!